redwoodjs/redwood/docs/docs/realtime.md

 ## Showcase Demos

-Please see our [showcase RedwoodJS Realtime app](https://realtime-demo.fly.dev) for exampes of subscriptions and live queries.
+Please see our [showcase realtime app](https://realtime-demo.fly.dev) for examples of subscriptions and live queries.
 It also demonstrates how you can handle streaming responses, like those used by OpenAI chat completions.

 ### Chat Room (Subscription)